-Adidas Campus ADV Style
+Style of the Adidas Campus ADV

-One of Adidas’ low-top shoes, Adidas Campus ADV shoes are constructed with a simple design and clean lines which makes them work well with outfits of all kinds.
+One of Adidas’ low-top shoes, the Adidas Campus ADV shoes are constructed with a simple design and clean lines, which makes them work well with outfits of all kinds.
 The styling is subdued with only the gold wordmark branding at the sides to give off a bit of flash.
-The sneakers go with everything from ultra casual shorts to the more formal chinos.
-And depending on the colorway, they might even pair well with suits.
+Some colorways offered for the sneakers include clear blue, collegiate burgundy, core black, collegiate green, and MGH solid grey.

 Fans of the classic style will have much to rejoice over in this new edition of the beloved hip-hop icon.
 Adidas Campus ADV shoes are made much more durable with suede uppers that are reinforced in the ollie zone for endless skateboarding jumps and tricks.
 The soles, the tongues, and the collars are more cushioned to protect the feet from jarring impact.

 If you’re not a skater, it just means that these kicks will last that much longer for you.
 If these shoes can handle jumps and much abuse from skateboarding activities, they’re not going to be fazed by constant walking and gym workouts.

-Adidas Campus ADV History
+History of Adidas Campus ADV

 The Adidas Campus is a 70s silhouette that was first known as the “Tournament.”
 It was engineered for the basketball courts but slowly evolved into a skating shoe with a vulcanized sole.
-When the 80s rolled around, the sneakers were renamed to the “Campus.”
+When the 80s rolled around, the sneakers were renamed the “Campus.”

-It was all about hip-hop during that time, and Adidas was at the forefront of the music scene with such groups as Run-D.M.C. singing “My Adidas” and being dressed from head to foot in products flaunting the Trefoil logo.
-Run-D.M.C. loved their Superstars, but the Beastie Boys relentlessly wore the Campus their entire career and even included a photo of the shoes in their 1992 “Check Your Head” album.
+It was all about hip-hop during that time, and Adidas was at the forefront of the music scene with such groups as Run-D.M.C. singing “My Adidas” and being dressed from HEAD to foot in products flaunting the Trefoil logo.
+Run-D.M.C. loved their Superstars, but the Beastie Boys relentlessly wore the Campus their entire career and even included a photo of the shoes in their 1992 Check Your HEAD album.

-- Adidas Originals Adidas Campus ADVs feature Flexible Bounce cushioning in the midsoles, Geofit padded collars, and molded EVA sockliners.
+- Adidas Originals Adidas Campus ADVs feature Flexible Bounce cushioning in the midsoles, Geofit padded collars, and molded EVA sock liners.

-- Weight is around 368.54 grams each shoe.
+- Weight is around 368.54 grams for each shoe.